 This course is an introduction to verbal communication and team-building skills necessary for success in business and industry.
 Methods of improving communication including nonverbal communication and conflict management are emphasized.
 Verbal presentation strategies are presented.
-Prerequisite: Appropriate placement scores or permission of instructor.
+Prerequisite: This course is an introduction to written communication skills and their application to vocational and academic studies.
+Development of writing skills necessary to plan and write technically formatted documents is emphasized.
+Prerequisite: Guided Self-Placement.
 (SCC)